bowmanmc/designing_maps/README.md

 Designing Beautiful Maps with D3.js
 ==============

+This project contains the slides and code from my talk "Designing Beautiful Maps with D3.js".
+In it, you will find code examples for using D3.js to build a variety of thematic maps.
+Each map is numbered and they build on one another, with each map showing off a different aspect of map making with D3.js I wanted to highlight.

+This app is running at http://bowmanmc.github.io/designing_maps

+So far, a version of this talk has been given at:
+* Dayton Data Visualization Meetup - 11/12/2014
+* Chicago Web Conf - 02/21/2015
+* FOSS4G NA - 03/12/2015

 To run this code:
 - install node.js
 - install grunt: npm install -g grunt-cli